mafischer/trader-bot/README.md

 # Trader Bot
 A stock trading bot that can automate trades based on elected trade strategies.
-Trade strategies can be plugins that are provided out of the box, created by the end user, or provided by the community.
+Trade strategies are plugins that are provided out of the box, created by the end user, or provided by the community.

+## TL;DR
+Install from [here](#Installation) and enjoy!

 ## Acknowledgements
 - This bot and the reverse-spit strategy were initially inspired by the work of [@ReverseSplitArb](https://twitter.com/ReverseSplitArb), send some appreciation that way.